 He was the editor-in-chief of an old Kannada magazine `Sadbhoda Chandrike‘ for several years.
 Kannada University, Hampi, has published most of his novels in six volumes as Galaganatha Kadambari Samputa.
 During his time as a headmaster of the Guttal school before independence, when there was severe drought in the taluk, he motivated villagers and students to dig a well, which is popular even today since it was named after him.
 A legend mentions that he used to write his stories sitting in the mandapa of Galageshvara temple.

 Monuments – The temple of Galageshvara is the only interesting monument in the town.

 Galageshvara Temple – This temple is constructed in the serene surroundings of the river Tungabhadra’s right bank.
-The temple faces east and is consisted of a garbha-griha, antarala and a mandapa which has openings on three sides.
+The temple faces east and is consisted of a garbha-griha, sukanasi and a mandapa which has openings on three sides.
 The vimana of the temple is very unique and the largest in region.
-Its pyramidal shape is due to an architectural adjunct necessitated by the instability of the structure.
-As the temple lies very near to the bank of Tungabhadra hence this heavy pyramidal buttress around the vimana was necessary to save it from collapse.
+It appears in gigantic proportions due to its pyramidal buttresses at the base.
+These buttresses are coeval with the temple construction period, and probably were applied as the designers found its instability during its construction and therefore reinforced the basement to avoid any collapse.